ShwaTech/End-To-End-ML-Pipeline-DVC-AWS-S3/README.md

 - Add the params setup (mentioned below)
 - Do "dvc repro" again to test the pipeline along with the params
 - Now git add, commit, push

+## Expermients with DVC ->

+- pip install dvclive
+- Add the dvclive code block (mentioned below)
+- Do **"dvc exp run"**, it will create a new dvc.yaml(if already not there) and dvclive directory (each run will be considered as an experiment by DVC)
+- Do **"dvc exp show"** on terminal to see the experiments or use extension on VSCode (install dvc extension)
+- Note that DVC Vscode Extension Is Making Greatness 🔥 - The Process Easy
+- Do **"dvc exp remove {exp-name}"** to remove exp (optional) | **"dvc exp apply {exp-name}"** to reproduce prev exp
+- Change params, re-run code (produce new experiments)
+- Now git add, commit, push